jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

 If there is a significant effect of the independent variable when the covariate is accounted for, the analysis can be followed up by performing a post hoc test to see which specific levels of an independent variable differ from the other levels.
 To perform a post hoc test, drag the factor name to perform the post hoc test on to the right column.
 Then it is possible to select:
 - Effect size: By selecting this option, the effect size (i.e., the magnitude of the observed effect) will be presented.
 The used measure for the effect size is Cohen's d.
 The effect size will only be presented for the post hoc type `Standard`.
 - Confidence intervals: When this option is selected, the confidence interval for the mean difference is calculated.
 This is done for every post hoc method except for Dunn.
 By default this is set to 95% but this can be adjusted into the desired percentage.
+- From `...` bootstraps: By selecting this option, the bootstrapped post hoc test is applied.
+By default the number of replications is set to 1000.
+This can be changed into the desired number.
 - Correction: To correct for multiple comparison testing and avoid Type I errors, different methods for correcting the p-value are available:
     - Tukey: Compare all possible pairs of group means.
 This correction can be used when the groups of the independent variable have an equal sample size and variance.
 This method is commonly used and is selected by default.
     - Scheffe: Adjusting significance levels in a linear regression, to account for multiple comparisons.
 This method is considered to be quite conservative.